Athletic Training Program

 Launch Your Career

 This program is designed to prepare students to complete the national Board of Certification (BOC) exam and achieve their goal of becoming certified athletic trainers.
-With more than 95 percent of Whitworth's athletic training students passing the BOC exam on their first attempt, we believe that our BOC exam results showcase the success of this preparation.
+For the past 10 years, our graduates have passed their BOC exams on their first attempt over 90 percent of the time, which is consistently higher than the national average.

 The Bureau of Labor Statistics shows that "employment of athletic trainers is expected to grow by 19 percent from 2018 to 2028, much faster than the average for all occupations."

-For BOC pass rates, graduation and employment rates, go to our Mission Statement & Learning Outcomes.
+For BOC pass rates, graduation and employment rates, visit the CAATE Program Information and Outcomes page.
 In order to become a certified athletic trainer (ATC), you must pass the national Board of Certification (BOC) exam and maintain state licensure.

 "Over the past 12 years, I have looked to Whitworth University's Athletic Training Program graduates to help build our team.
 Whitworth graduates are driven, service-oriented professionals with an outstanding work ethic who always seek out opportunities to improve the lives of others.
 Whitworth instills a strong drive in its graduates to change the world around them.
 I hire Whitworth University athletic training graduates because I know they have built a strong foundation for the rest of their lives."